NuBrakes Blog Brake Pad Replacement: 8 Step Process to Change Your Brake Pads Image

 • Thin brake pad

 If the width of the brake pad is less than a quarter of an inch, you should contact a brake specialist to replace your brake pads.
-As you use your brakes, the friction material attached to the brake pad deteriorates leading to pad wear and thinning.
+As you use your brakes, the friction material attached to the brake pad deteriorates, leading to pad wear and thinning.
 The brake pads can be visually inspected by checking between the wheels' spokes and measuring the brake pad's size.

-• Brake light warning on dashboard
+• Brake light warning on the dashboard

 How Often Should You Replace Brake Pads?